genglongling/FinAgent/README.md

 go to http://0.0.0.0:8000/docs#, and enter question in section "investment research".

-This **README** provides an overview of the **CS229 Benchmarking Multi-Agent LLM with Machine Learning for Stock Prediction** project, highlighting its **motivations, methodologies, demo, experiments, and future directions.** 🚀
+This **README** provides an overview of the **CS229 Benchmarking Bagging Multi-Agent LLM with Machine Learning for Stock Prediction** project, highlighting its **motivations, methodologies, demo, experiments, and future directions.** 🚀